NVIDIA/NVFlare/docs/user_guide/preflight_check.rst

     :header: Checks,Problems,How to fix
     :widths: 15, 20, 25

-    Check overseer running,	Can't connect to overseer,1) Please check if overseer is up or certificates are correct 2) Please check if overseer hostname in project.yml is available 3) if running in local machine, check if overseer defined in project.yml is defined in /etc/hosts".
+    Check overseer running,	Can't connect to overseer,"1) Please check if overseer is up or certificates are correct
+    2) Please check if overseer hostname in project.yml is available
+    3) If running in local machine, check if overseer defined in project.yml is defined in /etc/hosts."
     Check primary service provider available,Can't get primary service provider ({psp}) from overseer,Please check if server is up.
     Check SP's socket server available,Can't connect to primary service provider's ({sp_end_point}) socketserver,Please check if server is up.
     Check SP's GRPC server available,Can't connect to primary service provider's ({sp_end_point}) grpc server,Please check if server is up.
-    Check dry run,	Can't start successfully: \n{out},	Please check the error message of dry run.
+    Check dry run,	Can't start successfully: {error},	Please check the error message of dry run.

 Admin